View this document as: a single page | multiple pages.

 This section is normative.

-The first dimension of risk informs initial assurance level selections and seeks to identify the risks associated with a compromise of the online service that might be addressed by an identity system.
+The first dimension of risk informs initial assurance level selections and seeks to identify risks associated with a compromise of the online service that might be addressed by an identity system.
 For example:

-If it is determined that there are risks associated with a compromise of the online service that could be addressed by an identity system, an initial assurance level is selected and the second dimension of risk is then considered.
-The second dimension of risk seeks to identify the risks posed by the identity system and informs the tailoring process.
-Tailoring provides a process to modify an initially assessed assurance level, implement compensating or supplemental controls, or modify selected controls based on ongoing detailed risk assessments.
+The second dimension of risk seeks to identify the risks posed by the identity system itself and informs the tailoring process.
+Tailoring provides a process to modify an initially assessed assurance level, implement compensating or supplemental controls, or modify selected controls based on ongoing detailed risk assessments in areas such as privacy, usability, and resilience to real-world threats.

 The outcomes of the DIRM process depend on the role that an entity plays within the digital identity model.